top of page

 BIO

-LESLIE JILL PATTERSON's prose is forthcoming or has recently appeared in The Rumpus, Sweet, Prime Number Magazine, Hotel Amerika, under the gum tree, Texas Monthly, Hunger Mountain, Brevity, Gulf Coast, Baltimore Review, Essay Daily, Fourth Genre, Literature: A Pocket Anthology (7th edition), and Bring the Noise: the best pop culture essays from Barrelhouse.
+LESLIE JILL PATTERSON's prose is forthcoming or has appeared in Kenyon Review, Fourth Genre, The Rumpus, Texas Monthly, Hotel Amerika, Hunger Mountainunder the gum tree, River Teeth, Brevity, Sweet, Gulf Coast, Colorado Review, Baltimore Review, Essay Daily, Bring the Noise: the best pop culture essays from Barrelhouse, A Harp in the Stars: An Anthology of Lyric Essays, and other journals and anthologies.
 Her awards include two Kimmel-Harding Nelson residencies; a Texas Commission on the Arts fellowship; an Embrey Human Rights Fellowship; the Everett Southwest Literary Award (judged by Lee K. Abbott); the Time and Place Prize in Brittany, France; the Prime Number Magazine Award in Short Fiction (judged by David Jauss); a Soros Justice Fellowship (funded by the Open Society Foundations in New York); the Able Muse Write Prize for Fiction (judged by Jill Alexander Essbaum); the Richard J. Margolis Prize for Social Justice Writing, and a 2018 Pushcart Prize.

 In 1993, she joined the full-time faculty in the Creative Writing Program at Texas Tech University, where she founded and continues to edit Iron Horse Literary Review.
-She also serves as copy editor for Creative Nonfiction.
+She also served as copy editor for Creative Nonfiction from 2004-2019.

 She lives in Lubbock, Texas--except in the summer, when she lives in Chicago and the mountains of Colorado.